Automatic Generation of Product Concepts from Positive Examples, with an Application to Music Streaming: Experiments

 \subsubsection{Experimental Setup:}

 The experimental design for task 1 is detailed in figure \ref{fig:setup_1}.
 For this task, we select a total of 184 target product concepts from the Tunify database.
 The size $s$ of the initial sample $S$ is varied from 20 to 1000.
 After sampling the songs from a target concept $C$, we add some noise by sampling songs from the rest of the database ($\mathcal{D} \setminus Q_C(\mathcal{D})$), where $Q_C(\mathcal{D})$ represents the full set of songs corresponding to concept $C$.
-Amount of noise is controlled by a parameter noise ratio ($\mathbf{n}$) which is select from $[0, 0.1, 0.2]$ in our experiments ($n = 0.1$ means that there are $n*s$ noisy songs in the initial sample), $n = 0$ is the case where there's no noise in the initial sample.
+Amount of noise is controlled by a parameter noise ratio ($\mathbf{n}$) which is selected from $[0, 0.1, 0.2]$ in our experiments ($n = 0.1$ means that there are $n*s$ noisy songs in the initial sample), $n = 0$ is the case where there's no noise in the initial sample.
 To curtail the effect of the noisy positives, we use the discard threshold ($\mathbf{d}$), which is selected from $[0, 0.1, 0.2]$.
 For reliable negatives, we employ two approaches: the likelihood approach which we denote using $`\mathbf{l}'$ and the rocchio approach which we denote using $`\mathbf{r}'$.
 We extract two types of queries from the trees: {\em dt-query} and {\em items-query}.
-Experiments are repeated 5 times for each configuration and the mean is reported.
+For each target concept and every possible configuration of the parameters, the experiment is repeated 5 times and the average value is reported.